-With an ever increasing popularity, standing seam metal roofing is a top choice for new construction homes, as well as high-end roof replacement.
-Boasting an impressive array of profile and color options, these distinctive roofs fit right into any architectural house style.
+With an ever increasing popularity, standing seam metal roofing is a top choice for high-end as well as new construction homes.

 Start Here - Enter your zip

-Homeowners across the US report spending about $11,700 or $727 per square, to install standing seam on a 1,600 sq.ft. one storie, ranch or cape style house.
+Homeowners across the US report spending $11,700 or $727 per square, to install a standing seam metal roof on a 1,600 sq. ft. one storey, ranch or cape style house.

-On the low end, you can install it for as little as $6.00 per square foot or $600 per square.
+On the low end, you can install a standing seam roof for as little as $6.00 per square foot or $600 per square.
 This will be a 29 gauge steel, typically made on site, and covered with acrylic paint.

 If you are willing to spend up to $2,000 per square, you can get multi-tone 0.040 inch aluminum with a Kynar coating, that looks simply stunning!